surniaulula/wpsso/readme.txt

 	* Renamed all http://schema.org URLs to https://schema.org and all http_schema_org filters to https_schema_org.

 == Upgrade Notice ==

+= 3.36.3-dev1 =

+(2016/10/20) Optimized the head meta tag transient cache value (using 1 transient instead of 2).

 = 3.36.2-1 =